luc-vocab/steelplate-cryptocurrency/README.md

 * During the setup of your hardware wallet, you'll be asked to write down a **24 word (BIP39) passphrase (the "recovery seed")**.
 Properly securing that passphrase is the most important step of the setup.
 This is the passphrase that you will stamp onto a plate of metal to preserve it for decades to come.
 Losing or destroying your hardware wallet would not affect you in any way, as long as you safeguard that recovery seed, you will still have access to your funds.
 * You must be the **only person** to see your recovery seed.
 Do not ask someone else to stamp it into metal for you.
 * **NEVER** enter your recovery seed into any electronic device, file, website, or even a password manager.
 The recovery seed will be shown to you ONCE on the screen of your hardware wallet, but never leaves its memory.
 It should never be typed onto a desktop computer / smartphone as those environments are vulnerable to hacking by malware.
 You may write it down on paper temporarily in a private location, until you have a chance to secure the materials for stamping on metal.
 * You **MUST** practice recovery of your hardware wallet.
 Once you've written down, or stamped the recovery seed, wipe out your hardware wallet, then restore it to ensure you've copied the recovery seed correctly. **Do this before you send large amounts of funds to the hardware wallet**.
 And repeat this every time you duplicate your recovery seed onto a new medium.
 Don't expect an "untested" recovery seed will save you the day you need it.
+[Why you must test your recovery seed before sending large amount of funds](https://www.reddit.com/r/TREZOR/comments/7hbase/emergency_help_with_trezor/?sort=confidence)

 # Recovery Seed storage
 * By default, the 24 word recovery seed is the only thing required to access private keys.
 On the Trezor, there is an option to have an additional password, but I didn't enable this option.
 I don't trust myself to remember this password 10 years down the line.
 [Why I don't trust myself to use a passphrase on Trezor](https://www.reddit.com/r/TREZOR/comments/7dig01/help_urgently_requested_btc_seemingly_vanished/)